CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-collection/wait-for-collection-to-exist-block.md

 Waiting for the `"users"` [Data Storage Collection][] to exist in the [CollectionScope][Collection Scope Property] defined results in the execution waiting as `"users"` does not exist within the scope accessible by this flow; see [Create Collection][].

-### Wait For a Data Storage Collection That Already Exists to Exist
+### Wait for a Data Storage Collection that already exists to exist

 This example will wait for a [Data Storage Collection][] `"users"` to exist that is only accessible by flows that are scoped to the same [Tenant] and [System] specified by the [CollectionScope][Collection Scope Property].
 In this example `"users"` already exists and contains the following keys and data: